difference dietitian and nutritionist

 Beyond individual care, dietitians develop and implement meal plans in larger settings such as hospital cafeterias, schools, and food corporations.
 They may supervise other dietitians, food purchasers, kitchen staff, and employees responsible for implementing nutrition programs.

-Role of Nutritionist: General Nutrition and Health
+Role of Nutritionist: General Nutrition

 Nutritionists typically focus on general nutrition education and promoting overall health and wellness.
 They work with individuals or populations to guide healthy eating, food behaviour, and meal planning.
 Nutritionists can be found in a variety of settings, including schools, gyms, health food stores, research settings, and government positions.